odan/slim4-skeleton/docs/configuration.md

 ## Application configuration

-All configuration files are stored in the `config/` directory.
+The directory for all configuration files is: `config/`

+The file `config/settings.php` is the main configuration file and combines the default settings with environment specific settings.

-The `config/defaults.php` loads and combines multiple configuration files in this order:
+The configuration files are loaded in this order:

 1. Load `config/defaults.php` with all default settings.

-2. Load `config/env.php` or `/../../env.php` with all environment specific settings.
+2. Load `config/env.php` or `config/../../env.php` and include the environment specific configuration file, e.g. `config/development.php`

-3. If `APP_ENV` is defined, load the environment specific file.
+3. If the constant `APP_ENV` is defined, load the environment specific file.
+This is only used to apply the phpunit test settings.

 ## Environment configuration

 You may be familiar with the concept of `.env` files.
-But `.env` files should be considering as harmful because:
+However, `.env` files should be considered as harmful because:

-* People could put the file `.env` into a public available directory.
+* People could put the file `.env` file into a public accessible directory.
-* A public available `.env` file will be indexed by search engines.
+* A public accessible `.env` file can be indexed by search engines.
 * `.env` files are not native and much slower then PHP files.
 * `.env` files are not intended to run on a production server.
 Many developers do it anyway.
 * `vlucas/phpdotenv` is a unnecessary dependency.
 PHP can do it better.
 * `vlucas/phpdotenv` is buggy in multi-thread PHP [(read more)](https://github.com/craftcms/cms/issues/3631)

-Even `environment variables` should be considering as dangerous because:
+Even `environment variables` should be considering as harmful because:

-* A third-party tool or any system-service could send a crash-report with all environment variables to foreign servers.
+* A third-party server tool or any system-service could send a crash-report with all environment variables to foreign servers.
 * Any other tool on your server could read the environment variables.
 * Incorrectly configured servers could log the environment variables or even send them as error message to the browser.